 Can Dishwashing Be Queer? is a 25 minute video documenting me washing dishes built up over the span of a week.
-The sounds from the video reverberate through the space, creating an aural ambiance transforming the gallery.
+The sounds from the video reverberate through the exhibition space, creating an aural ambiance transforming the gallery.
 The site of the performance continues with my fascination of corners in the home, the place where Gaston Bachelard writes in The Poetics of Space where daydreams occur.
 Throughout the tedious activity, my thoughts are subtitled in a stream-of-consciousness manner.
-I reflect on the process and labor involved in this activity, making a tongue-in-cheek reference to the Brown figure being the dishwasher.
-Various non-sequiturs, some of which break the fourth wall, illustrate our ability to drift off in our tasks.
+I reflect on the process and labor involved in this activity, making a tongue-in-cheek reference to the Brown figure being “the dishwasher.”
+Various non-sequiturs, some of which break the fourth wall, illustrate our ability to drift off in our tasks and speculate.
 I reflect on the present moment and my intimate relationships in this performance, transforming the kitchen into a contemplative space to consider hopes and dreams for the future.

 Preview of Can Dishwashing Be Queer?, 2017, HD video with sound, 25 minutes